Structured Financing in India

 3. Loan Against Future Cash Flows

 For corporates with long-term contracts, such as EPC businesses, SaaS companies, or service companies, structured finance can provide loans against future earnings or receivables against milestones.
+This structure optimizes working capital management while synchronizing repayment against actual inflows.

-4. Structured Working Capital Finance
+4. Structured Working Capital Financing

-They exceed traditional overdrafts or CC limits.
+Here, it exceeds traditional overdrafts or CC limits.
 They are structured in alignment with the business’s cash conversion cycle and include invoice discounting, vendor finance, and stock funding.
+Usually, they involve the employment of hybrid debt forms consisting of term loans, revolving facilities, and credit enhancement for facilitating hassle-free business.

 5. Subordinated Debt

-This is a hybrid instrument that falls between senior debt and equity.
+This is a hybrid instrument that falls between debt and equity.
 It enables companies to raise capital without diluting ownership while paying fund houses more in terms of returns for taking higher risk.

 It’s particularly useful during the growth phase or acquisition, where the promoter does not want to dilute equity but still needs significant capital.